 performances are some of the year’s biggest events in Waco, and students don’t have to leave campus to enjoy the experience.
 Symphony concerts take place in Waco Hall, and feature some of the nation’s top musicians.
 This year’s schedule

 features trumpeter Chris Botti, violinist Corey Cerovsek, and even a narration by Happy Days actor Henry Winkler.
 Baylor Music professor Stephen Heyde conducts the orchestra, which features many Baylor graduates.
 Click here

 , right across University Parks Drive from the Visitor’s Center, is a natural science and cultural history museum that attracts visitors from across the country.
 Their largest exhibit is on display now: Titanic-The Artifact

 features more than 150 Titanic artifacts and takes visitors inside the fateful trip.
-Students may purchase discounted tickets
+Students may purchase discounted tickets for $6.

 5. Martin Museum of Art

 has long been a destination for art-lovers on campus, and students will be able to enjoy it again this year after extensive renovations.
 Martin Museum’s latest featured exhibit